w3f/polkadot-wiki/docs/general/polkadot-v1.md

 ## Polkadot's Blockspace

-A blockchain is a way to permanently store data and make them verifiable.
+A blockchain is a way to permanently store data and make it verifiable.
 The storage unit is the block (i.e., blockspace), and once a block is finalized onto the chain, it is practically impossible to modify the data within that block.
 In addition to being tamper-proof, public permissionless blockchains like Polkadot store data visible to everybody (i.e., public), and everybody can cryptographically verify the correctness of such data.